Skip to main content

 Demonstrate What Will Happen

 With younger children, you can use role-play.
-For example, if your child’s doctor appointment is for an ultrasound, you can pretend you are the radiologist, and your child or their favourite toy needs a scan.
+For example, if your child’s doctor appointment is for paediatric ultrasound, you can pretend you are the radiologist, and your child or their favourite toy needs a scan.

 Ask them to lie back on the sofa and lift up their clothes.
 Very gently press on their neck, chest, tummy, or the area which will be examined, as though you are scanning them with a handheld probe.